fmidev/FMI-solar-power-research-overview/index.md

 - Start here for orientation
 - Use project links for implementation details
 - Use the team page for ownership and access

+---

+## 📌 Notes

+This page is a lightweight entry point for navigating Solar Power Research work.

+It is automatically generated from a GitHub repository using GitHub Pages (Jekyll theme).

+Content can be expanded into:
+- multi-page documentation
+- architecture diagrams
+- onboarding guides